 This organization distributes food (chicken, fresh fruits and veggies, granola bars, milk etc.) and gently used clothing, shoes and blankets every week in Hollywood.
 You can sign up to volunteer anytime, and though it usually costs $25 (providing the funds to feed about five people for a day), for FOF’s big Thanksgiving Day celebration, volunteer cost is $100.
 Note: Neil Patrick Harris is a benefactor—he won $100,000 for FOF on Jeopardy in 2010—so don’t be surprised if while volunteering you see him don a hairnet and take to the streets.

 Hope of the Valley Rescue Mission offers a host of services, including hot meals, health services and housing to the needy population in San Fernando Valley.
-Its annual Thanksgiving Banquet volunteer sign-up is full, but you can still help to hand out hot meals, clothing, medicine and hygiene kits every Tuesday through Friday, as well as volunteering for its breakfast on Saturdays and BBQs every other Sunday.
+Though its annual Thanksgiving Banquet volunteer sign-ups often fill up, you can still help to hand out hot meals, clothing, medicine and hygiene kits on weekdays, as well as volunteering for its breakfast on Saturdays and BBQs every other Sunday.
 Check the website for a calendar of events.

 Help distribute food to LA’s hungry at the LA Regional Food Bank.
 Volunteers are needed for food sorting, special events and food drives, including the organization’s upcoming Operation Gobble, where volunteers will help to sort, inspect and repackage food for delivery during the holidays.
 Check the Food Bank website for a list of upcoming Gobble dates and to register.